Oil Spill application

 Figure 1: Example of the GNOME application on the WMOP domain.
 The GNOME simulation has been forced by a WMOP forecast and by the Hirlam wind forecast. the bold black points represent the trajectories of a oil spill and the red points the associated error probability.

 To use GNOME, we describe a spill scenario by entering currents information from WMOP and winds from Hirlam.
-GNOME then creates and displays an oil spill "movie" showing the predicted trajectory of the oil spilled in the scenario.
+Then GNOME creates and displays an oil spill "movie" showing the predicted trajectory of the oil spilled in the scenario.
 In addition to this animation, GNOME estimates the amount of oil beached, still floating, or evaporated at specific times.